educoreai-lotus/ContentStudio/backend/src/registration/README.md

 ## Environment Variables

-You must configure exactly **two** environment variables in Railway:
+You must configure exactly **three** environment variables in Railway:

 ### 1. `COORDINATOR_URL`
 - **Description**: The base URL of the Coordinator microservice